Lead generation in recruitment – tips and ideas

 Once you read this article, you will find out:

-- what features an effective recruitment landing page has,
+- what features an effective recruitment landing page should have,

 - how to get leads in recruitment and drive them to your landing page,